HP Adhesives shares will be listed on the stock exchange tomorrow - ExBulletin

 The company’s initial public offering (IPO), open for subscription on December 15 and closed on December 17, was multiplied by 20.96.

 It collected offers for 5.29 crore of shares against an IPO size of 25.28 lakh units.
-Retail investors showed maximum interest in the issue since their reserved portion was subscribed 81.24 times.
+Individual investors showed maximum interest in the issue since their reserved portion was subscribed 81.24 times.

-The share of non-institutional investors was counted 19.04 times, and a portion reserved for qualified institutional buyers was subscribed 1.82 times.
+The share of non-institutional investors was counted 19.04 times, and a share reserved for qualified institutional buyers was subscribed 1.82 times.

-The issue brought the company back Rs 126 crore in the upper price range of Rs 274 per share.
+The issue earned the company Rs 126 crore in the upper price range of Rs 274 per share.

-The company manufactures a wide range of adhesives and sealants for consumers such as PVC, cPVC and uPVC solvent-based adhesives, synthetic rubber adhesives, PVA adhesives, silicone sealants, acrylic sealants, shellac gaskets. , other sealants and lubricants for PVC pipes.
+The company manufactures a wide range of adhesives and sealants for consumers such as PVC, cPVC and uPVC solvent-based adhesives, synthetic rubber adhesives, PVA adhesives, silicone sealants, acrylic sealants, gaskets in shellac. , other sealants and lubricants for PVC pipes.

 Sources